Enzogslf/SecondDegreeEquationSep/README.md

 currently in primitive state, only works when string is placed into a variable in the "test.java" file, and just displays numbers in an order, not ordered by its contents.

-todo: get number by their letter value instead of position\n
+todo: get number by their letter value instead of position<br>
       make a scanner to capture user input\n move things fromm test file to main file\n provide executable\n